leanprover/logic_and_proof_lean3/relations.rst

 -  :math:`\leq` on the rational numbers
 -  :math:`\leq` on the real numbers

 But keep in mind that :math:`\leq` is only a symbol; it can have unexpected interpretations as well.
-For example, all of the following are also partial orders:
+For example, the :math:`\geq`relation on any of these domains is also a partial order, and can interpret the :math:`\leq` symbol just as well.

--  :math:`\geq` on the natural numbers
--  :math:`\geq` on the integers
--  :math:`\geq` on the rational numbers
--  :math:`\geq` on the real numbers

 These are not fully representative of the class of partial orders, in that they all have an additional property: